 A variety of dental problems are the result of teeth grinding, also known as bruxism.
-Symptoms can include sensitive teeth, jaw pain, headaches and ear or neck pain.
-Teeth grinding can have serious, long-term effects, such as broken, chipped or cracked teeth, as well as joint damage.
+Symptoms include sensitive teeth, jaw pain, headaches, and ear or neck pain.
+Teeth grinding can have serious, long-term effects, such as broken, chipped, or cracked teeth, as well as joint damage.

 Once teeth grinding has been diagnosed, Dr. Walker can provide a custom fitted night guard for your teeth from a simple impression of your top and bottom teeth.
 Dr. Walker will take special care to ensure that your night guard is adjusted to your unique needs and fits perfectly for maximum protection.
 This helps to prevent unnecessary damage to the teeth as well as minimize stress and problems with the joint.

 Sleep Apnea Appliances

 Sleep apnea appliance therapy is one of the most effective treatment options for patients suffering from obstructive sleep apnea.
 Patients who don’t want to deal with the inconvenience of continuous positive airway pressure (CPAP) therapy may prefer a sleep apnea appliance instead.

 Sleep apnea appliance therapy uses a small plastic device that fits in the mouth like a sports mouth guard or orthodontic retainer.
 The appliance helps prevent the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep and promoting adequate air intake.
 Sleep apnea appliances may be used alone or in combination with other treatments for sleep-related breathing disorders, such as weight management, surgery, or CPAP.